volcengine/verl/recipe/async_reward_agent/README.md

 class RewardAgent:
     """
     This example shows:
-    - Initializing the OpenAI client once
+    - Initializing the OpenAI-style client once
     - Re-using it in compute_score
     - Optional post_process_scores for smoothing or outlier handling
     """